How we got the Bible

 Mark was converted as a young man when Peter preached at his mother's house.
 He then went on one of Paul's mission trips, and later became the travelling companion of Barnabas, but most of his time was spent following Peter.
 Mark was very well acquainted with Peter's testimony of the years he walked with Jesus Christ.
 Mark was also Peter's interpreter and scribe, and so his gospel account was written under Peter's apostolic eye and possibly on his behalf.

-Papias, a follower of the Apostle John, (also known as "the Elder"), gives us historical details about this gospel.
+Papias, a follower of the Apostle John, (whom they called "the Elder"), gives us historical details about this gospel.

 “The Elder [John] used to say this also: ‘Mark, having been the interpreter of Peter, wrote down accurately all that he (Peter) mentioned, whether sayings or doings of Christ, not, however, in order.
 For he was neither a hearer nor a companion of the Lord; but afterwards, as I said, he accompanied Peter, who adapted his teachings as necessity required, not as though he were making a compilation of the sayings of the Lord.
 So then Mark made no mistake, writing down in this way some things as he (Peter) mentioned them; for he paid attention to this one thing, not to omit anything that he had heard, not to include any false statement among them.’" – McDowell, Josh.
 Evidence that Demands a Verdict.

-Mark's gospel can be dated as possibly the first New Testament book, with surviving fragments of copies from 50AD.
-His gospel is considered worthy of inclusion into the New Testament because of Peter's apostolic oversight, the approval of the apostle John and the acceptance it had among the churches even during the era when Peter, Paul and many other apostles were still alive and preaching (and could therefore easily have exposed errors if they found any).
+Mark's gospel can be dated as one of the first New Testament books, with surviving fragments of copies from 50AD.
+This means it began circulating while all the apostles (except for James), were still alive.
+His gospel is considered worthy of inclusion into the New Testament because of Peter's apostolic oversight, and the approval of the apostle John.
+Also, it gained acceptance among the churches in an era when any of the apostles could easily have withstood it, but none did.

 Luke wrote a gospel and Acts